-Because Naval Base Guam is located in a potentially active seismic zone, potential structural damage or injuries during operations from seismic ground shaking and fault rupture would be minimized by adherence to UFC 3-310-04 Seismic Design for Buildings (USACE 2007).
+Although Naval Base Guam is located in a potentially active seismic zone, the hazards associated with earthquakes, fault rupture, and liquefaction would be minimized during construction.
 The Alternative 1 proposed developments would be located on a relatively flat area that would not be subject to slope instability.
-Indirect impacts to geological resources, water resources, and marine biological resources from soil erosion would be prevented by implementation of BMPs.
 Alternative 1 would result in less than significant impacts associated with geologic hazards.